aristanetworks/avd/ansible_collections/arista/avd/docs/getting-started/intro-to-ansible-and-avd.md

 Using Arista Validated Designs (AVD), this task is automated, greatly simplified, and made considerably faster.
 All the basic network configuration is guaranteed to be identical across the entire fabric from day one.
 No longer do you have to manually inspect each device for errors or differences.
 AVD will ensure the consistency and accuracy of your configuration not only for initial deployment but for all subsequent network changes.

-AVD is also based on best practices from [Arista Design and Deployment Guides](https://www.arista.com/en/solutions/design-guides), meaning you get the full benefit of Arista's experience in deploying large-scale leaf spine fabrics.
+AVD is based on best practices from [Arista Design and Deployment Guides](https://www.arista.com/en/solutions/design-guides), meaning you get the full benefit of Arista's experience in deploying large-scale leaf spine fabrics.
 AVD fully integrates with Arista CloudVision, which adds a change control workflow, continuous compliance check, and network topology overview as well as real-time streaming telemetry including flow-based data and more.

 ## What is Ansible?